 Software Utilized:

-ArcGIS
+ArcGIS- Raster manipulation/analysis, image enhancement, and map creation

-Python
+Python- Programming language, land classifications, image manipulation

 Project Overview

 80-100 Word Objectives Overview:

 Accurate and real-time soil moisture data can play a crucial role when identifying areas susceptible to wildfires.
 This project will correlate NASA’s SMAP Satellite data with in situ data from the SCAN and TAMU Soil Moisture Database to provide the Texas Forest Service with a normalized single correction soil moisture model for the state of Texas and assist with their efforts to predict and prevent wildfires.